What we know about the tourist submarine that disappeared on an expedition to the Titanic wreck

 In a statement, OceanGate confirmed the missing submarine is theirs and that a rescue operation had been launched to find and recover it.
 The company said it was "exploring and mobilizing all options to bring the crew back safely."
 The company did not specify how many people were inside the sub.

-The sub has a 96-hour sustainment capability if there's an emergency aboard, Mauger said.
+The sub has emergency oxygen and a 96-hour sustainment capability if there's an emergency aboard, Mauger said.
 As of Monday afternoon, he said there was believed to be "somewhere between 70 to the full 96 hours available at this point."

 Who is Hamish Harding?